 Judge: BP not to pay oil industry losses from moratorium

-NEW ORLEANS (AP) — A federal judge has ruled BP does not have to pay for economic losses other businesses suffered when the federal government shut down deep-water drilling in the wake of BP's catastrophic 2010 oil spill in the Gulf of Mexico.
+NEW ORLEANS (AP) — A federal judge ruled that BP does not have to pay for economic losses other businesses suffered when the federal government shut down deep-water drilling in the wake of BP's catastrophic 2010 oil spill in the Gulf of Mexico.

 The Obama administration imposed a six-month drilling ban in the Gulf to prevent another disaster.
 The offshore industry called the moratorium a costly mistake.